 The goal of the Marketing/Social Media Option is to prepare students with the necessary knowledge and skills to gain access to career opportunities in the marketing and social media field.
 Graduates of this option may seek a career in the field of customer relations, promotions/advertising, or be part of a team that provides input into the development of a marketing and/or social media plan for a small to large business firm, including other areas in this exciting career field.
-The design of this Program will prepare students to:
+Upon degree completion, students will be able to: